aasiyahrashan/SeverityScoresOMOP/README.md

 #### TODO
 - Adapt the SQL queries to work for OMOP 5.3.1
-- Adapt the queries and connections to work with non-postgres databases.
 - Match pao2, paco2 and fio2s instead of just getting min and max.
 - Same for MAP.
 Currently getting max and min SBP and DBP.
 - Write mortality prediction calculation